 Ocean Shipping

-Maersk Line has become the first global container carrier to fully restore a regular service through the Suez Canal, signalling renewed confidence as security conditions in the Red Sea begin to stabilise.
+Maersk Line became the first global container carrier to fully restore a regular service through the Suez Canal, but security concerns have heightened since.

 The Danish shipping group has confirmed that its Middle East–US East Coast Loop (MECL) is once again routing vessels through the canal in both directions.
 The first eastbound sailing under the reinstated schedule departed Charleston on 10 January, followed by the first westbound voyage which left Jebel Ali on 15 January.